Niels Bohr for the 21st Century

 Introduction

 Niels Bohr has been hugely influential both in physics and outside physics, but he is also hugely misunderstood, partly because a few of his writings have been overstudied at the expense of many others.
-This ERC project is devoted to his philosophical legacy and will establish an unprejudiced understanding of Bohr, building on a current revival of interest in Bohr’s ideas in the philosophy of physics, and extending it among other things to his wider influence in other scientific disciplines, specifically in biology, and on general debates such as on science and objectivity.
+This ERC project is devoted to his philosophical legacy and will establish an unprejudiced understanding of Bohr, building on a current revival of interest in Bohr’s ideas in the philosophy of physics.
+It will extend this understanding, among other things, to his wider influence in other scientific disciplines, specifically in biology, and on general debates such as on science and objectivity.

 This ERC project has the ambition to: